confluentinc/securing-kafka-blog/README.md

 [vagrant@kafka ~]$ sudo /usr/sbin/start-zk-and-kafka
 ```

-The services that will be running at this point include:
+The services that will now be running inside the VM include:

 * `*:9093` -- secure Kafka broker (SSL)
 * `*:9095` -- secure Kafka broker (SASL_SSL)
 * `*:2181` -- secure Zookeeper instance

+> **Your local machine (the host of the VM) cannot access these ports:**
+> Because the VM has no port forwarding configured (cf. [Vagrantfile](Vagrantfile)),
+> you can only access Kafka or ZooKeeper from inside the VM.
+> You cannot, however, directly access Kafka or ZooKeeper from your local machine.

 You can use the example commands in
 [Apache Kafka Security 101](http://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption)